clemcer/loggifly/README.md

     keywords:
       - regex: '(?P<timestamp>\d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2}.\d{3}).*Socket.*disconnected from client "(?P<user>\S+)"'
         template: '🕐: {timestamp}\n🔎 The user {user} was seen!'
-        hide_pattern_in_title: true  # Exclude the regex pattern from the notification title for a cleaner look.
+        hide_pattern_in_title: true  # Exclude the regex pattern from the notification title to make it look cleaner

 ```
 <br>